RichardLitt/thesis/README.md

 _Copied verbatim from `abstract.tex`_

+## Build

+I use TeXShop to build, and I use [apalike-refs](https://github.com/matthieu-vergne/LaTeX) as the bibliographic style.
+Make sure to put `apalike-refs.bst` where your system can read it.
+In my case, `~/Library/texmf/bibtex/bst/.` worked.

 ## Contribute

 Please feel free.
 Note that this is largely an academic work, and I'd probably prefer to talk to you first before merging anything.
 Send me an email, or open an issue!